Project type: Contract

 After my presentation to business leaders the decision was made to move forward with many of my suggestions.
 I worked directly with the frontend dev team to find technical solutions with minimal effort to improve the feature.
 The project was finished well ahead of our deadline and, once tested, we were pleased to find our customers had no issues with the changes.

 This project was a team collaboration to enhance the Shop This Look experience for desktop and mobile devices based on previous user testing results.
-I designed the screens in Sketch and uploaded the prototypes to Invision for developer hand-off.
+I designed the UI in Sketch and created prototypes with Invision Studio for developer hand-off.
 The outfitting tool was powered by Stylitics and tailored to improve the overall shopping experience.

 Our customers found the existing "Shop this Look" experience difficult to use and clunky; especially on mobile devices.
 Some customers were frustrated with the overall flow and links that took them off of the page without the ability to go back.